Asking Different Questions

-Asking Different Questions in Climate Sciences will be offered Spring 2023 as a 4-credit seminar (STS 298) on Wednesdays at 12:10 - 3pm (P/NP).
 Any lasting solution to climate change must account for historical and ongoing inequities created through structures of oppression.
 This is true whether one is studying global issues or local impacts.
-This seminar provides researchers with the intellectual tools to weave considerations of justice and equity into their research agenda and practices.

 In this excerpted interview, Interim Co-Director Dawn Sumner (professor of Earth and Planetary Sciences) and Asking Different Questions scholar Maya Cruz (PhD candidate in Cultural Studies and Science and Technology Studies) explore the cultural and scientific significance of a viral image of Mars.
 Chiefly, how can we continue to center questions of care, responsibility and accountability in our scientific practices?